schenkman/pokerhand/README.md

 1. A single 52-card deck, so that means no one can have the same three or four-of-a-kind
 2. Aces are not allowed as a low card
-3. Ties are allows as no tie-breakers are done with suits
+3. Ties are allowed after some reasonable attempts at tie-breaking (suits are not used)

 # Run it